NurlanTonbolat/splab6/README.md

 _It says that `balance` variable is involved in race condition and it says a lot of strange info that I have difficulties to parse._

 ### Q2
+1. __What happens when you remove one of the offending lines of code?__
+`helgrind` does not complain to anything.
+2. __Now add a lock around one of the updates to the shared variable, and then around both.
+What does helgrind report in each of these cases?__

 ### Q3